Corozal (dredger): Construction

 The United States government took over the construction of the Panama Canal from a French company in 1904.
 As part of the project, in 1911 bids were invited for the construction of a dredger, which would become the US Corozal.
 The Scottish firms Messrs.
 Wm.
 Simons & Company won the tender with a bid less than half that of their San Francisco-based competitor.
 The Corozal was built at Simons' London Works in Renfrew in the west Central Lowlands.

 The Corozal was a bucket ladder dredger with a capacity of 1200 LT of dredgings and of 1,684 gross register tonnage.
 She measured 261.1 ft in length and 45.2 ft in width.
 She was propelled by 2 sets of triple-expansion, surface-condensing engines supplied by two cylindrical boilers and was capable of making 11 knots.
 The Corozal also had two auxiliary 2-cylinder engines which operated manoeuvring winches at the bow and stern.

 Corozals bucket ladder could reach depths of up to 50 ft and could be raised or lowered at a rate of 10 ft per minute.
 It could use two different sets of buckets: ones of 54 cuft capacity for soft material and ones of 35 cuft for stiff clay.
 The bucket chain could move at three different speeds to suit different strengths of material.
 Each bucket could carry several tonnes of weight and there were 50 buckets on each chain.
 The entire chain arrangement weighed 240 LT.
 The dredgings could be loaded into an internal hopper or sent by chute into a barge alongside.
 At the time of her construction she was the most powerful dredger ever built.

 The Corozal was launched on 12 November 1911.
 She was registered in the United States under the number ON226006.
 The vessel was tested by dredging sand and mud off Gareloch and stiffer material in the Musgrave Channel, Belfast, before being sailed to Panama.

+The master of The Corozal was James B. Wallace, an employee of Messrs.
+Wm.
+Simons & Company.